datadiversitylab/generic_shiny_data/README.md

 ### Access the Shiny App

-You can access the ACDB Shiny app [here](#).
+You can access the ACDB Shiny app [here]([#](https://viz.datascience.arizona.edu/ACDB/)).
 The app provides an interactive interface to explore the database.

 ### Repository Contents